nwj/nwj.sh/content/til.md

 Passing two arguments to `cd` will cause it to navigate in such a way that it searches `pwd` for the first argument and swaps it for the second.
 For example, invoking `cd jane jill` from `/home/jane` navigates to `/home/jill`.

 Nuclear submarines primarily produce oxygen via electrolysis.
 However, as a backup, they require a system for oxygen generation that works even in the event of power failure.
 That backup system is [oxygen candles](https://en.wikipedia.org/wiki/Chemical_oxygen_generator#Oxygen_candle), which release oxygen when they are burnt.

+In the event of a puncture, [self-sealing fuel tanks](https://en.m.wikipedia.org/wiki/Self-sealing_fuel_tank) swell, absorb fuel, and expand so as to minimize fuel loss and resulting damage.
+They are common in military aircraft since they significantly improve the survival rate of aircraft that take fire.
+I was surprised to learn that they were in use as early as the 1920s and were used extensively by aircraft throughout World War II.

 ## 2020